sander76/clipstick/docs/usage.md

 ## Subcommands

 Bigger cli applications will need the use of subcommands.
-A probably well known example of this is the git cli with has `git clone ...`, `git merge ...` etc.
+A probably well known example of this is the git cli which has `git clone ...`, `git merge ...` etc.
 A subcommand is implemented by using pydantic models annotated with a `Union`:

 ```{literalinclude} ../examples/subcommand.py